Easter Lake at a Glance

 Easter Lake Watershed Management Plan

-“Easter Lake will be a sustainable resources that provides diverse outdoor recreation activities for visitors.
+“Easter Lake will be a sustainable resource that provides diverse outdoor recreation activities for visitors.
 Public education and community involvement will be the driving force behind improving watershed management techniques and developing a healthy ecosystem.”